Health in Gabon: Universal Health Coverage(UHC)

+UHC in Gabon

+A 10% levy on the revenues of mobile phone companies and on mobile phone usage, introduced by Gabon's government in 2008, has helped to more than double the funds for a health insurance program that now covers 99% of the equatorial nation's poor, giving them access to critical health services such as care during pregnancy.
+This levy is one of a set of measures that increased enrolment in health insurance plans in Gabon to 45% of the population in 2012 from less than 20% in 2007.

+Right to Health

 The Human Rights Measurement Initiative finds that Gabon is fulfilling 62.2% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, Gabon achieves 84.7% of what is expected based on its current income.
 In regards to the right to health amongst the adult population, the country achieves only 78.1% of what is expected based on the nation's level of income.
 Gabon falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 23.9% of what the nation is expected to achieve based on the resources (income) it has available.

 Hospitals

 There were 542 medical facilities in Gabon in 2019.
 Government and other notable hospitals are listed below.